MetacoSA/NBitcoin/README.md

 This mean that it is possible to debug into NBitcoin code, and the source will be fetched transparently from github.

-This work on both, Visual Studio Code and Visual Studio.
+This works on both Visual Studio Code and Visual Studio for Windows.

 ## Debug inside source with Visual Studio